Fred-Barclay/debroot/README.md

 * After installing or upgrading the system, click the tab "Chroot" and then click the button "Chroot Shell";
 * In the shell type "apt-get autoremove --purge" and "apt-get clean" to reduce the size of the resulting live image.
 Type "exit" to return to the app;
 * Now click the "Build" tab and the button "Build ISO" should be available.
 Click it.

+## Rebuild non-UEFI Debian live images with UEFI support

+This is a workaround for Debian 7 Wheezy and 8 Jessie and testing/Stretch, while [bug #820036](http://bugs.debian.org/820036) is not fixed for Debian 9 Stretch.
+It is only supported for 64 bit systems.

+More info about this UEFI workaround see [James Bottomley blog](http://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/) about it.

+* Type the directory where the ISO chroot content will be extrated in "ROOTFS directory";
+* Click the "Unsquash" tab, click "Select ISO" button to select an existing ISO;
+* After the file is selected the button "Unsquash" should now be available.
+If not add and remove text in the "ROOTFS directory" to update the UI interface (its a bug);
+* Click the "Unsquash" button and wait;
+* Now click the "Build" tab and the button "Build ISO" should be available.
+Click it without unchecking the checkbox "UEFI enabled".

 # Tested distros (Unsquash/upgrade/rebuild)